SeisComP/seiscomp/doc/base/tutorials/geofon_waveforms.rst

   as a source of data
 * Configure bindings to see these in your local system

-:Pre-requisites for this tutorial:
+Pre-requisites for this tutorial:

 * :ref:`Installation<tutorials_postinstall>`

-:Afterwards/Results/Outcomes:
+Afterwards/Results/Outcomes:

 * :program:`slinktool -Q` locally shows GE streams are available
 * :program:`scrttv` locally shows the GE station traces

-:Time range estimate:
+Time range estimate:

 * 10-15 minutes

-:Related tutorial(s):
+Related tutorial(s):

 * Tutorial on :ref:`tutorials_archiving`
 * Tutorial on :ref:`tutorials_servefdsnws`